arlo-lib/ARLO/README.rst

    :scale: 55 %

 A given stage of one of the above pipelines can be run with a fixed set of hyper-paramters or it can be an automatic stage in which the hyper-paramters are tuned.

 Moreover it is also possible to have an automatic pipeline in which all the hyper-paramters of all the stages making up the pipeline are tuned.

+Custom algorithms can be used in any stage for any purpose (algorithm, metric, tuner, environment, and so on, and so forth).

 Installation
 ============